tonic-intern/yt-whisper/README.md

 This repository uses `yt-dlp` and [OpenAI's Whisper](https://openai.com/blog/whisper) to generate subtitle files for any youtube video.

-This specific fork sets the default output to .srt and corrects the line break formatting.

-It also updates the 'openai-whisper' project pull request to fix the metadata inconsistency.
+This specific fork sets the default output to .srt and updates the 'openai-whisper' project pull request to fix the metadata inconsistency.

 ## Installation